On Page SEO in 9 Steps!

 In order to get a page to rank on Google for a specific keyword, you must master two components on page SEO and off page link building.
-Basically, on page SEO entails optimizing the structure of a page in a way that makes it easier for the web crawlers sent out by the likes of Google to find and associate the page with your desired keyword(s).
+On page SEO entails optimizing the structure of a page in a way that makes it easier for search bots like Google to find and associate the page with your desired keyword(s).

 This post is not written for those who feel like their content is a work of art and should be written only for their own pleasure.
 Instead this process is for those who believe that content should be written for both your audience and the search engines.

 It is strategically important to make each page specific for each keyword.
 You do not want to be competing with yourself for search engine positioning.
 It is better to target a different keyword for each page to avoid ranking cannibalization.

 For a visual overview of what is required, check out the below:

 If a search engine cannot find your site, you can optimize all you want but it will never appear.
 If you are using a content management system (CMS) such as WordPress you can quickly double check that your website is crawl-able by logging into the WordPress portal and selecting Privacy under the Settings tab.
 When you are in the privacy settings make sure the ‘Allow search engines to index this site’ option is selected under the Site Visibility heading.

 To confirm that your website is being crawled, whether you are using WordPress or not is to log into Google Search Console.
 If you’re seeing clicks on the Overview > Performance chart then you’re good to go!